To this day, when someone mentions a rainbow, most of us will have fleeting thoughts of a pot of gold.

 Many low fat options are over compensated with more “flavour-enhancing” additives than their original versions.
 In many cases, fat is required to provide essential nutrients that give the body energy and make you feel fuller for longer.

-Weight loss myth 2: Skipping meals will help you lose weight
+Popular weight loss myth 2: Skipping meals will help you lose weight

 In actual fact…when we skip meals, especially the commonly-skipped breakfast, we usually over compensate for it in other meals.
 The problem with this is that not only are you then consuming more calories, but it is also more difficult to burn those calories off because we have a shorter amount of time to do so.